Staying Safe on the Run

 - It’s a good idea to tell someone when you’re going out for a run, and give them details of your route and the time you expect to be back.
 If you arrange to let them know when you arrive home, they can raise the alarm if they don’t hear from you.

 Training at night

-- A head torch will help you see and be seen, whilst keeping your hands free.
+- A head torch will help you see and be seen, while keeping your hands free.
 They’re ideal for rural areas with less street lighting.
-Head torches are cheap to buy and you can get them from most mountaineering and camping shops.
+Head torches are cheap to buy and you can get them from most sports and camping shops.

 What to wear and take with you on a training session

 - Avoid wearing hooded tops or caps which restrict your vision.

 - Be careful if you wear headphones because you’ll be distracted from your surroundings, and you might not be able to hear trouble approaching.
 Carrying an expensive music player may also make you a target for thieves.